Contributing to Newt or Newtmgr Tools

 - Setup the Go environment.

-- Build the newt and newtmgr tools.
+- Download the source, build, and install the newt or newtmgr tools.

 - Update and rebuild the tools.

-Note: You will also need to read and follow the instructions from FAQ to set up your git repos to submit changes.
+Note: You will also need to read and follow the instructions from the FAQ to set up your git repos to submit changes.

 Step 1: Installing Go

 The latest master branch of newt and newtmgr requires GO version 1.6 or higher.
+You can skip this step and proceed to Step 2 if you already have Go version 1.6 or higher installed.

 Installing Go on Mac OS X